CometControl/rulemanager/DEVELOPMENT.md

 **3. Templating Process:**

 When a user submits a request to create a rule:
-1. The service identifies the requested rule "world" (e.g., `openshift`).
+1. The service identifies the requested rule "world" (e.g., `k8s`).
-2. It validates the user's JSON input against the corresponding schema (`/templates/openshift.json`).
+2. It validates the user's JSON input against the corresponding schema (`/templates/k8s.json`).
-3. Upon successful validation, it loads the corresponding Go template (`/templates/go_templates/openshift.tmpl`).
+3. Upon successful validation, it loads the corresponding Go template (`/templates/go_templates/k8s.tmpl`).
 4. It executes the template, passing the user's validated JSON data (which includes the `rule_type`) as the input.
 5. The output is the final, rendered Prometheus rule in YAML format, ready to be used.